This chapter is concerned with the provision of some commonly occurring physical and mathematical functions.

 The auxiliary functions used are normally functions compounded of simple polynomial (usually linear) factors extracting zeros, and the primary compiler-provided functions, sin, cos, ln, exp, sqrt, which extract singularities and/or asymptotes or in some cases basic oscillatory behaviour, leaving a smooth well-behaved function to be approximated by the Chebyshev expansion which can therefore be rapidly convergent.

 The mappings of to used range from simple linear mappings to the case when is infinite, and considerable improvement in convergence can be obtained by use of a bilinear form of mapping.
 Another common form of mapping is used when the function is even; that is, it involves only even powers in its expansion.
 In this case an approximation over the whole interval can be provided using a mapping .
 This embodies the evenness property but the expansion in involves all powers and hence removes the necessity of working with an expansion with half its coefficients zero.

-For many of the methods an analysis of the error in principle is given, namely, if and are the absolute errors in function and argument and and are the corresponding relative errors, then
+For many of the routines an analysis of the error in principle is given, namely, if and are the absolute errors in function and argument and and are the corresponding relative errors, then

 If we ignore errors that arise in the argument of the function by propagation of data errors, etc., and consider only those errors that result from the fact that a real number is being represented in the computer in floating-point form with finite precision, then is bounded and this bound is independent of the magnitude of .
 For example, on an -digit machine